MarkFlow

 Summary

 Embracing Markdown to draft your resume—combined with a fast layout conversion phase—instigates a highly productive cycle: Edit in plain text, track cleanly through Git, and shine with a polished DOCX format.
 Overall, this agile workflow drastically cuts down the frustrating hours historically spent battling margin misalignments in traditional word processors.
 Ready to step up your job search?
-Leverage this workflow to produce the perfect profile.
+Use this workflow to keep your resume polished and up to date.

 Find this tool helpful?
 Help us spread the word.